 |An ancient Chinese female bathhouse|

-Public bathhouse did not appear in China until a thousand years ago.
-Yet during the Song Dynasty (960–1279), the commercial male and female bathhouses became so popular that they could be found everywhere in China.
+Public bathhouses did not appear in China until a thousand years ago.
+Yet during the Song Dynasty (960–1279), commercial male and female bathhouses became so popular that they could be found everywhere in China.

-Apart from bath and shower, the Song bathhouses also offered back massage and nail cut services and provided tea, liquor, fruits and cakes as refreshment after a bath.
+Apart from baths and showers, the Song bathhouses also offered back massage and nail cut services and provided tea, liquor, fruits and cakes as refreshments after a bath.